-UT's post-master's Doctor of Nursing Practice (DNP) degree continues a tradition of excellence in nursing education at The University of Tampa.
-The DNP is designed for advanced practice registered nurses (APRNs) living in Florida.
-This convenient, online program consists of 30 credit hours spread over six semesters.
+With a focus on real-world relevancy, the Doctor of Nursing Practice (DNP) degree continues a tradition of excellence in nursing education at The University of Tampa.
+Open to students with current nursing licensure in Florida, this convenient, online program consists of 30 credit hours spread over six semesters.
 Students may choose from tracks in advanced practice nursing or nursing leadership and education.